-Students who are late MUST check in at the office before going to their classroom.
-For every 3 unexcused tardies, he/she will be assigned a recess detention.
-The count is per trimester, so the students will start with a clean slate every trimester.
+Students who arrive after 8:25 MUST check in at the office before going to their classroom.
 We ask your support in helping students arrive on time.
 Tardy students miss out on directions and valuable learning time.
 It also disrupts other students' learning time.